Azure/azure-sdk-for-net/sdk/cognitivelanguage/Azure.AI.Language.Conversations/README.md

 }
 ```

-The specified parameters can also be used to initialize a `AnalyzeConversationOptions` instance.
-You can then call `AnalyzeConversation()` using the options object as a parameter as shown below.

-You can also set the verbose parameter in the `AnalyzeConversation()` method.
+Additional options can be passed to `AnalyzeConversation` like enabling more verbose output:

 ```C# Snippet:ConversationAnalysis_AnalyzeConversationWithOptions
 string projectName = "Menu";